CTDPA

 Connecticut Office of the Attorney General

-Connecticut privacy law granting consumer rights, requiring data protection assessments, and honoring opt-out signals, as amended by Public Act No. 25-113.
+Connecticut privacy law granting consumer rights, requiring data protection assessments, and honoring opt-out signals, as amended by Public Acts No. 25-113 and No. 26-64.

 6Citations